postcss/autoprefixer/README.md

 JavaScript is very popular, but this is also the same reason why its syntax doesn't evolve.
 There's an entire internet with legacy code that has to be supported by browsers.
-When new features are added, they will have to be supported for a long time to maintain backwards compatability.
+When new features are added, they will have to be supported for a long time to maintain backwards compatibility.
-This is very bad for innovation, as new features has to be drafted for months and years before released as official features in the language specifications.
+This is bad for innovation, as new features has to be drafted for months and years before released as official features in the language specifications.

 As a result, JavaScript doesn’t have even basic syntax features which are